Ethereum-ERD/dev-upgradeable/README.md

 ### Redemptions create a price floor

-Economically, the redemption mechanism creates a hard price floor for EUSD, ensuring that the market price stays at or near to $1 USD.
+Economically, the redemption mechanism creates a hard price floor for USDE, ensuring that the market price stays at or near to $1 USD.

 ## Recovery Mode

 Recovery Mode kicks in when the total collateralization ratio (TCR) of the system falls below 130%.

 During Recovery Mode, liquidation conditions are relaxed, and the system blocks borrower transactions that would further decrease the TCR.
-New EUSD may only be issued by adjusting existing Troves in a way that improves their ICR, or by opening a new Trove with an ICR of >=130%.
+New USDE may only be issued by adjusting existing Troves in a way that improves their ICR, or by opening a new Trove with an ICR of >=130%.
 In general, if an existing Trove's adjustment reduces its ICR, the transaction is only executed if the resulting TCR is above 130%

-Recovery Mode is structured to incentivize borrowers to behave in ways that promptly raise the TCR back above 130%, and to incentivize EUSD holders to replenish the Stability Pool.
+Recovery Mode is structured to incentivize borrowers to behave in ways that promptly raise the TCR back above 130%, and to incentivize USDE holders to replenish the Stability Pool.

 Economically, Recovery Mode is designed to encourage collateral top-ups and debt repayments, and also itself acts as a self-negating deterrent: the possibility of it occurring actually guides the system away from ever reaching it.